postsharp/Metalama.Documentation/conceptual/Aspects/ide/code-fixes.md

 The <xref:Metalama.Framework.CodeFixes.CodeFix> constructor accepts two arguments:

 * the _title_ of the code fix, as displayed to the user, and
-* a _delegate_ of type `Func<ICodeActionBuilder, Task>` that applies the code fix when the it is selected by the user.
+* a _delegate_ of type `Func<ICodeActionBuilder, Task>` that applies the code fix when it is selected by the user.

 The title must be globally unique for the target declaration.
 Even two different aspects cannot provide two code fixes of the same title to the same declaration.

-The delegate will typically use one of following methofs of the <xref:Metalama.Framework.CodeFixes.ICodeActionBuilder> interface:
+The delegate will typically use one of following methods of the <xref:Metalama.Framework.CodeFixes.ICodeActionBuilder> interface:

 | Method | Description |
 |------|----|